google/jsonapi/README.md

 func FetchBlogs() ([]interface{}, error)
 ```

 Links are permitted on an array of resource objects and can either be a string or an object.
-This is appended by passing in a map of strings to interfaces to the `MarshalManyPayload` call.
-Nil values can be passed in if no links are required.
+This is appended by passing in a map of strings to interfaces to the `MarshalManyPayloadWithLinks` call.

 #### Handler Example Code